Our Blog

 Toxic positivity has a deep-rooted impact on both an individual’s mental and physical health.
 Often, the pressure to maintain a constant positive outlook leads to an increase in stress levels, leading to physical symptoms such as headaches, difficulty sleeping, and heart-related issues.
 This weight of suppressing negative emotions and the stress of being in denial can strain your physical health enormously.

 It’s not only the physical health that is affected.
-Employees subjected to toxic positivity often experience a heightened sense ofanxiety and depression.
+Employees subjected to toxic positivity often experience a heightened sense of anxiety and depression, which can negatively impact employee wellness.
 This occurs because the individual constantly fights their genuine feelings to conform to the pressure of being relentlessly positive.
 This state contributes to feelings of inadequacy and constant self-doubt stemming from the inability to always be positive.

 • Toxic positivity does not leave room for accountability and growth- if everything is always great, then there would be no need for change or innovation.
 Being able to reflect on both what is going well AND where there is room for improvement is where significant progress and success will thrive.